-“We are extremely anxious to support young moms in their efforts to attain educational success, says Eileen Bailey, founder and president of Shalom Bayit Foundation.
+“We are extremely anxious to support young moms in their efforts to attain educational success, says Eileen Bailey, founder, and president of Shalom Bayit Foundation.
 Obtaining educational success frequently results in a domino-effect and helps young teenage mothers re-gain control of their lives.”

 Note From The Founder

 SBF needs your help!
-Though the founder has been using her home should a pregnant young mother to be/young mother have nowhere to go, she is only able assist one young lady at a time.
-In view of the fact SBF was not allowed to build in a residential neighbor in PA adjustments had to be made.
+Though the founder has been using her home should a pregnant young mother to be/young mother have nowhere to go, she is only able to assist one young lady at a time.
+In view of the fact, SBF was not allowed to build in a residential neighborhood in PA adjustments had to be made.
 In order to keep these young ladies in a residential setting (where they need to be to thrive), the decision was made to build “Tiny House Villages” whenever the issue of residential settings come into play.
 This way the family is afforded their own space, and when the mother is ready to go out on her own she has the option to “take” the “Tiny House” she lives in with her.

 There are varying programs SBF provides which benefit these young pregnant teens.
 Programs that allow them to obtain their high school diploma, move on to higher education or obtain employment to better their futures.
 Some programs such as MyCareerTools, which challenges students & helps them achieve their goals by providing free online GED video classes, practice tests and help them enhance their productivity.
-For those who have a high school diploma there are colleges across the country that provide “Single Parent Programs” where the mother and child live on campus while the mother obtains her degree.
+For those who have a high school diploma, there are colleges across the country that provide “Single Parent Programs” where the mother and child live on campus while the mother obtains her degree.
 Employment programs such as Career Links or CET that provide classes or employment leads to help them move into the field of their choice.

 With the many programs available Shalom Bayit Foundation, Inc.’s most important attribute is to walk with these pregnant teens/young mothers every step of the way until they are confident to stretch out on their own.